-As the duplex foreclosure crisis wears on, one of the most important things we often forget is traditionally, the forgiveness of mortgage debt through a short sale or foreclosure is a taxable event.
+As the duplex foreclosure crisis wears on, one of the most important things we often forget is that traditionally, the forgiveness of mortgage debt through a short sale or foreclosure is a taxable event.

 The Mortgage Debt Relief Act of 2007 made forgiven mortgage debt tax-exempt.
 In order to qualify, the debt had to be on a principal residence, and the amount owed could not exceed $2 million.

 On December 31, 2013, this tax exemption expired.

 And to date, no extension has been passed.